Bordered complex Hadamard matrices and strongly regular graphs: Introduction

-\begin{remark} A strongly regular graph having eigenvalues (ii) in Theorem~\ref{thm:main} has $4r^2-1$ vertices.
-Such strongly regular graphs were considered in \cite{Singh-Dubey}.
+\begin{remark} Strongly regular graphs having parameters \ref{ti} in Theorem~\ref{thm:main} was considered in \cite{Singh-Dubey}.
 The list of strongly regular graphs up to $1,300$ vertices are given in Brouwer's database \cite{Brouwer}.
-According to that, strongly regular graphs with eigenvalues $(2r^2,r,-r)$ exist for $r=2,\ldots,10,12,\ldots,16,18$, are unknown for $r=11,17$. \end{remark}
+According to that, strongly regular graphs with such a parameter exist for $r=2,\ldots,10,12,\ldots,16,18$, and are unknown for $r=11,17$.

+Complex Hadamard matrices having (a) and (b) in Theorem~\ref{thm:main}~\ref{tii} were considered in \cite{Wallis} and \cite[Proposition~3.4.16]{FS}, respectively.
+The matrix in (b) of Theorem~\ref{thm:main}~\ref{tii} is a Butson-type complex Hadamard matrix if and only if $k=2$ \cite[Remark~3.4.17]{FS}.
+If a conference graph on $2k+1$ vertices exists, then $k$ must be even.
+A conference graph on $2k+1$ vertices is known to exist for $k=2,4,\dots,30$ except $k=10,16,28$, for which the nonexistence is known.
+The existence is undecided for $k=32$. \end{remark}

+\begin{remark} Two complex Hadamard matrices $W$ and $W'$ are said to be equivalent if there exist diagonal matrices $D, D'$ with nonzero complex diagonal entries, and permutation matrices $T, T'$, such that $DWD'=TW'T'$ holds.
+In Theorem~\ref{thm:main} (i), both parts (a) and (b) give two conjugate complex Hadamard matrices of order $n=2k+1$.
+The matrices in (a) and (b) are never equivalent.
+This can be seen by computing the Haagerup set $H(W)$ (see \cite{Haagerup}) defined as